IUI-Lab/Gesture-Style-Impression/README.md

  movie drag&drop

 # Acknowledgement
-To calculate the feature values, we used ???.

-We would like to express our sincere gratitude.
+We would like to express our sincere gratitude to Dr. Md.
+Abdul Mannan and Dr. Kalluri Shareef Babu for creating an initial style transfer model and MUCS dataset.
+This work was supported by JST Moonshot R&D Grant Number JPMJMS2011 and JST AIP Trilateral AI Research (PANORAMA project, grant no. JPMJCR20G6) and JSPS KAKENHI (grant number JP24K02984).

 # Citation
-This work has been published in the following papers.
-- ???

 BibTeX is as follows.